3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

  <b>10.</b> Now Click on GENERATE.

  <b>11.</b> When its Complete,u r done with CMake close it and open folder foo.
 Shift+ Left Mouse Click anywhere inside and select ‘Open command window here’.
-Image: after_genrate.png
+Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_genrate.png"target="_blank">after_genrate.png</a>

  <b>12.</b>type “mingw32-make” on the terminal.
 Believe me it'll take a Hell Lot of time.
 You can Probably take a power nap.
 Enjoy ;)

  <b>13.</b> Now when you are awake type “mingw32-make install”.
 It won't take much time, no need for power Nap.

  <b>14.</b> After it is done. you couls see an new folder 'install' in the folder foo.
-Image: after_install.png
+Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_install.png"target="_blank">after_install.png</a>

  <b>15.</b> That 'install' folder should contain folder include and X64 which contains files for MinGw.